-Tracks are year-long classes that students can take instead of AMTs.
-These courses provide a more in depth focus on specific topics such as worship, creative arts, school planting, coaching, and more.
+Tracks are in-depth classes that students can take in place of AMTs.
+These courses provide a more intensive focus on specific topics such as worship, creative arts, school planting, coaching, and more.
 Some Tracks are designed to continue through Second Year.
 You will learn more about Tracks once school starts.

 Students learn in large group sessions of 650 (Second Year) to 1,300 (First Year) students, classes of 20-200 people, Revival Groups of 60–70 people, small groups of 5 (First Year), and on their own.

 Reading is a large part of our curriculum so plan on reading 30–60 minutes a day.
 There are approximately 2400 pages of mandatory reading which include the Bible and instructional books.

 BSSM is focused on personal transformation.
 While there are no grades given, participation, excellence, and timely completion of homework is expected of each student.